Unity-Technologies/ml-agents/docs/Training-Imitation-Learning.md

   number of demonstrations.
 * Behavioral Cloning (BC) trains the Agent's neural network to exactly mimic the actions shown in a set of demonstrations.
-  The BC featurecan be enabled on the [PPO](Training-PPO.md#optional-behavioral-cloning-using-demonstrations) or [SAC](Training-SAC.md#optional-behavioral-cloning-using-demonstrations) trainer.
-BC tends to work best when there are a lot of demonstrations, or in conjunction with GAIL and/or an extrinsic reward.
+  The BC feature can be enabled on the [PPO](Training-PPO.md#optional-behavioral-cloning-using-demonstrations) or [SAC](Training-SAC.md#optional-behavioral-cloning-using-demonstrations) trainer.
+As BC cannot generalize past the examples shown in the demonstrations, BC tends to work best when there exists demonstrations for nearly all of the states that the agent can experience, or in conjunction with GAIL and/or an extrinsic reward.

 ### How to Choose